 However, more young people are taking this step earlier in life.
 According to TD Bank’s recent First-Time Homebuyer Pulse survey, Millennials are now the largest generation actively engaged in the housing market.

 It seems like it is apparent why Millennials should buy a home.
 More Millennials are seeing the value of owning their own home, rather than just emptying their pockets each month for rent that will never contribute to building any future equity.

 Benefits of Homeownership: Why Millennials Should Buy a Home

 Like most homebuyers, Millennials are eager to pay off their mortgages quickly.
 Owning a home can provide alternate sources of income to make this goal feasible.
-Paying a landlord to live in an overpriced apartment can become costly.
+Paying a landlord to live in an overpriced apartment can become costly and not allow for top savings.
 What happens when the tables turn and you become the landlord?

 Millennials who buy a starter home now have the opportunity to turn it into a rental property for a source of added income when they purchase their long-term home in the future.
 Instead of worrying about having to afford rent, why not invest in a property and rent it out to your peers?

 Additionally, Millennials can look forward to the tax breaks that apply to homeowners.
 The sooner a home is purchased, the more years of tax advantages they will reap.

 Simplify your Renting vs Buying Decision

 So, what type of home should you purchase?
 It all depends on your financial standing and the location in which you choose to reside.
 According to TD Bank's First-Time Home Buyer Pulse survey, almost a quarter of Millennials (24%) are actively looking to buy their first home, and 38 percent will be looking in the next one to two years.